belarte/git-tutorial/sections/branching.md

 branches have evolved from the branching point, you can first rebase the target branch onto the destination branch.
 This will in re-apply all commits from the target branch onto the destination branch, one by one in chronological order.
 As both branches have changed, conflicts might happen.
 Git can automatically solve simple conflicts, but not always.
-In that situation, the rebase will stop as the conflicting commit and prompts you to solve the conflict by hand before continuing.
+In that situation, the rebase will stop at the conflicting commit and prompts you to solve the conflict by hand before continuing.
 You will need to edit the incriminated files, mark them as *solved* (with the `add` command) and then tell Git to continue the rebase.
 Doing so will generate a new commit (as files have been modified in the process) and the subsequent commits will also be re-generated, as they will then be based on a different commit.
 During a rebase, each individual commit can create conflicts and will have to be solved individually.
-This is actually a good thing, as it is easier to solve than a *big-bang merge* which is what would have happened in the case of a *three-way* merge.
+This is actually a good thing, as it is easier to solve multiple small conflicts than a big one.

 ```shell
 git rebase <branch>       # Rebase given branch on top of the current branch